nginx-clojure/nginx-clojure.github.io/More.md

 3.8  Sever Side WebSocket
 -----------------

+###3.8.1 Echo Service Example
 Sever Side WebSocket, like long polling/Server Sent Events, also use hijack API to get a NginxHttpServerChannel to send / receive messages.
 Here we give a echo service example.

 In nginx.conf